mmatyas/pegasus-docs/docs/themes/api.md

 ## One Collection

-`api.currentCollection` can be used as a shortcut for `api.collections.current`.
+`api.currentCollection` can be used as a shortcut for `api.collectionList.current`.
 A `Collection` has the following data members.
 Properties marked as "optional" might have no value (eg. empty string or empty array).

 Property | Description
 ---|---
 `tag` | A short, unique string for identifying a collection, for example `nes`, `mario carts`, etc.
 `name` | <span class="optional"></span> The proper name of the collection, eg. "Nintendo Entertainment System", "Mario Cartridges", etc.
-`games` | Object storing the list of games (see below).
+`gameList` | Object storing the list of games (see below).

 ## List of Games

-Similarly to the list of collections, `api.currentCollection.games` is an Object with the following members:
+Similarly to the list of collections, `api.currentCollection.gameList` is an Object with the following members:

 Property | Description
 ---|---